Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with Classic GCN

-From the preceding discussion, it is evident that the proposed GCN-based model exhibits a high degree of suitability for network localization tasks.
-Nevertheless, the subsequent discussion has uncovered several limitations inherent to this model.
-Recognizing and subsequently addressing these limitations will be crucial for further enhancing the model's robustness and applicability in real-world scenarios.
-The primary limitations can be summarized as follows:
+Despite the high suitability of the GCN-based method for network localization tasks demonstrated in the preceding discussion, the subsequent discussion reveals several key limitations of this method:

-\textit{Optimal threshold issue.} As shown in Fig.~\ref{fig:threshold}, the selection of threshold $T_h$ plays a pivotal role in determining the localization performance.
-However, as a hyperparameter, determining the optimal value for this threshold is not straightforward, particularly in diverse noise and network size scenarios.
-Consequently, there arises a necessity to develop a flexible model capable of autonomously learning the optimal threshold during the training process.
+\textit{- Optimal Threshold Challenge.} As shown in Fig.~2, the selection of threshold $T_h$ plays a pivotal role in determining the localization performance. {To achieve optimal results, $T_h$ should be chosen within Region II or Region IV. } However, as a hyperparameter, determining its optimal value for thresholding purpose is not straightforward{, especially when applying the model to new scenarios with varying sizes and shapes}.
 Furthermore, due to the distinct node positions and varying channel state information, each node may possess its unique optimal threshold, rather than a uniform threshold applicable to all nodes.
+Consequently, there arises a necessity to develop a more flexible model that is capable of autonomously learning the optimal threshold during the training process.

-\textit{Limited model expressiveness.} In accordance with Eq.~\eqref{eq: GCN_aggregation}, the GCN-based model employs a constant aggregation weight, determined by adjacency and node degree, which constrains its capacity to adaptively aggregate and combine the information from neighboring nodes across the graph structure.
-From the spectral perspective, the GCN-based model exclusively represents a fixed graph convolutional filter, as delineated by a black dotted line in Fig.~\ref{fig:frequency_plot}.
-This inherent limitation undermines its expressiveness when dealing with intricate network scenarios that necessitate tailored filters at each graph convolutional layer.
+\textit{- Limited model expressiveness.} The GCN-based model employs a constant aggregation weight (see Eq.~\eqref{eq: GCN_aggregation}), determined by adjacency and node degree, which constrains its capacity to adaptively aggregate and combine neighborhood information.
+From the spectral perspective, the GCN-based model represents a fixed graph convolutional filter, as delineated by the green dash-dotted line in Fig.~\ref{fig:frequency_plot}.
+This fixed filtering characteristic (fixed adjacency matrix) compromises its versatility, necessitating the design of customized filters tailored to network noise characteristics at each graph convolutional layer.

-Then, we turn our attention to offering effective solutions to mitigate the aforementioned issues by introducing two AGNN models in the subsequent section.
+In the following, we turn our focus to offering effective solutions to mitigate the aforementioned issues.